replit/protocol/README.md

+⚠️ This repo is no longer up to date, the package has been moved into the goval repo.
+We will look into open sourcing this when we open up our protocol/API, the package will remain up to date on NPM ⚠️

+###

 Read the docs here http://protodoc.turbio.repl.co

 This repository acts as a source of truth for the protocol definitions.
 Contains the npm package and JavaScript language bindings.